-Join Sean Adams for an in-depth discussion in this video The fused metaphor, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video The fused metaphor, part of Learning Graphic Design History.

 - The way we digest information as a culture…forces design to evolve.…In the Victorian era, when books were the primary modes…of communication, design was dense and relied on text.…In the 1920s, radio changed that,…and as we heard information in a more sequential way,…typography opened up and became more dynamic.…By the 1950s television and film…revolutionized our society dramatically.…And design responded.…Design evolved from a primarily…text-based solution in the 19th century,…where text and pattern were…the only elements for communication.…